cartoon-raccoon/oyster/docs/expansions.md

 `[<operand> <operator> <operand>]`

 The operands and operator must be separated by spaces, if not the shell cannot properly parse the contents.
-If the shell cannot parse the contents, the squqre bracket will not be expanded, and instead the contents of the bracket will be returned.
+If the shell cannot parse the contents, the square bracket will not be expanded, and instead the contents of the bracket will be returned with the surrounding brackets.
 ```
 $ echo [hello]
-hello
+[hello]
 ```
 Currently, there are 4 operations that can be performed on variables: Add, Subtract, Multiply and Divide.
 For strings, only Add can be performed, which concatenates the strings together.
 Any other operator will cause the shell to return an error.
 ```